EndPointCorp/end-point-blog/2022/08/implementing-backend-tasks-in-asp.net-core.md

 Now, before we wrap this up, there's something we need to consider when actively developing these tools.
 That is, when making changes and re-installing constantly.

 The main aspect to understand is that tools are just NuGet packages, and as such are beholden to the NuGet package infrastructure.
 Which includes caching.
-If you're in the process of developing your tool and are quickly making and deploying changes, NuGet won`t update the cache unless you do one of two things:
+If you're in the process of developing your tool and are quickly making and deploying changes, NuGet won't update the cache unless you do one of two things:

 1. Manually clear it with a command like `dotnet nuget locals all --clear`.
 2. Bump up the version of the tool by updating the value of `<VersionSuffix>` in the project (`.csproj`) file.

-This means that, unless you do one these, the changes that you make to the app between re-builds (with `dotnet pack`) and re-installs (with `dotnet dotnet tool install`) won`t ever make their way to the package that's actually installed in your system.
+This means that, unless you do one these, the changes that you make to the app between re-builds (with `dotnet pack`) and re-installs (with `dotnet dotnet tool install`) won't ever make their way to the package that's actually installed in your system.
 So be sure to keep that in mind.

 ### Table of contents